superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

       // select the security group we created
       securityGroups: [rdsSecurityGroup],
       // set the credentials to be generated in AWS Secrets Manager
-      credentials: Credentials.fromGeneratedSecret('admin'), // Generates a secret in Secrets Manager
+      credentials: databaseCredentials, // Generates a secret in Secrets Manager
       // set the multi-az to false for a single-az deployment
       multiAz: false,
       // select the allocated storage